gwolfmann/deibeanie/README.md

 as answer it returns your jwt token

-3) use the jwt token as bearer auth for the rest of calls
+3) use the jwt token as bearer auth for the rest of callshis

 4) logout